Exsurge Domine: Luther and his sympathizers

 On 10 December 1520, sixty days after Luther had received a copy of this bull, he and Melanchthon invited the local university faculty and students to assemble that morning at the Elster Gate in Wittenberg.
 A bonfire was lit and volumes of canon law, papal constitutions, and works of scholastic theology were burned.
 Luther himself tossed a copy of the bull into the flames.
 Having done so, Luther is reported to have said: "Because you have confounded the truth [or, the saints] of God, today the Lord confounds you.
 Into the fire with you!", a declaration which alludes to Psalm 21:9.
-Luther's act of defiance reflected deeper motives than a mere retaliatory desire to treat these representations of Catholic authority with the same regard that the papal bull had shown for his own books.
-By burning these works, Luther signaled his decisive break from Catholicism's traditions and institutions.

 Luther himself later explained his actions that day:

 The breach between Luther and the papacy was finalized on 3 January 1521, when on account of Luther's failure to comply, the Pope issued the bull Decet Romanum Pontificem to declare that he had been formally excommunicated.